manrajgrover/organize-cli/README.md

 # organizeiT
-Organize your files in specific folder to specific folders
+Organize your files in specific folder to specific folders[*Currently under development*]